9 Channel Nine Court: History

 CTV Television Network started using the studio for CTV News's local Toronto broadcasts in the mid-1960s; its head offices were located in Downtown Toronto.
 Original programming included the children's show The Professor's Hideaway.
-The land for the studios was once part of the 80 ha property of settler George Scott (1795-1865) It was the Scotts farm from 1829 to 1943 and remained farmland until the television studios were built.
+The 80 ha land for the facility was once part of the property of settler George Scott (1795-1865).
+It was the Scott's farm from 1829 to 1943, and remained farmland until the suburbinzation of Metropolitan Toronto in the 1950s and the establishment of the Scarborough City Centre made the land attractive to locate a large scale television facility, freed from the limitations of space of its Downtown offices.

 The station was acquired by CFTO's parent, Baton Broadcasting, in 1997.
 It is now home to CTV, its flagship station CFTO-DT (CTV Toronto), and The Sports Network (TSN).
 It was previously the headquarters of CTVglobemedia and its predecessors until it was relocated to 299 Queen Street West in 2008 when it became Bell Media.

-Many scenes of the film Network were filmed at CFTO studios.
+Many scenes in the 1976 film Network were filmed within the studios and control facilities of 9 Channel 9 Court.
 This includes the famous scene where Howard Beale (portrayed by Peter Finch) proclaimed "I'm as mad as hell, and I'm not going to take this anymore!"